The Importance of Shielding Sensitive Data

 Currently, in Arizona, anyone eligible for data protection can file an affidavit with the court to prohibit the public from accessing their personal information.
 Buyers must get permission to have information redacted and sellers need to give the title company authorization to review documents.
 Real estate professionals have access to data.

+In recent years, 14 states have passed comprehensive privacy legislation designed to protect an individual's personal data.
 Minnesota’s “Safe at Home” program allows state-certified individuals to use a post office box as their personal address, although full access to their information is extended to real estate and title professionals.
+When voters adopted the California Privacy Rights Act ballot initiative in 2020, California became the first US state with a comprehensive privacy law containing a concept of sensitive personal information.

 Because redaction of name and property information from public land records could have unintended consequences, including hindering people from buying and selling real estate, ALTA believes the best way to shield sensitive information is to limit access to it to those who “need to know,” like title professionals.